What is the average babysitting rate in Ireland? 2023 edition

 - What is the average babysitting rate worldwide?

-Interested in how much the average babysitter is paid in your area?
+Interested in how much the average babysitter is paid in other areas around Ireland?
 Have a look at our infographic for more detailed information!

 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!

 On average, babysitters ask around €11.10 for babysitting.
 However, as we mentioned earlier this can differ depending on the babysitter and situation.
 Factors such as knowledge and experience of the babysitter, the number of children, and other tasks that the babysitter may have to do can influence whether the babysitting rate is higher or lower than the average babysitting rate.